Myōkoku-ji: History

-Myokokuji Temple (109m by 182m) was established by Nichiko Shonin in 1592 and has been rebuilt several times since then.
+Myōkokuji Temple (109m by 182m) was established by Nichiko Shonin in 1592 and has been rebuilt several times since then.
 When Osaka Castle was burnt down in 1615 during the Summer War of Osaka, Toyotomi forces also burnt down Myokokuji Temple because they had heard that their enemy, Ieyasu Tokugawa, was hiding inside.
-The buildings of Myokokuji were rebuilt in 1628, but were again destroyed in World War II in July 1945.
+The buildings of Myōkokuji were rebuilt in 1628, but were again destroyed in World War II in July 1945.
 In autumn of 1973 the present buildings were built again for the third time.

 Sacred Tree: The Great Cycad

 The cycad tree in the temple is over 1,100 years old and is well known for its mysterious history.
 Oda Nobunaga, a major daimyō during the Sengoku era who tried to unite Japan in 1580, transplanted this cycad to Azuchi Castle in what is now Shiga prefecture.
-However, every night a strange voice was heard in Azuchi Castle saying "Take me back to Myokokuji", and an unnatural atmosphere covered the castle and disturbed the people there.
+However, every night a strange voice was heard in Azuchi Castle saying "Take me back to Myōkokuji", and an unnatural atmosphere covered the castle and disturbed the people there.
 This angered Nobunaga and he let his men cut the tree down.
 The tree is said to have bled from the blows, fainted from the pain and looked so much like a great snake that even brave Nobunaga became afraid and sent the tree back to Myokokuji.
 Upon receiving the dying cycad Nichiko Shonin felt sorry for the tree and recited 1000 Hokkekyo (sutras) for it.
 A god with a face of a man and a body of a snake appeared in his dream saying "Thank you for your prayers.
 In return, I will swear three oaths.
 First, I will ease the pain of childbirth.
 Second, I will free those from the tragedy of hardship.
 Third, I will give happiness to those who are poor."
 Shonin named this guardian god of the temple Ugatoku-ryujin and built a hall on the location.
 On December 13, 1923 the tree became a national natural monument.